Sketchy91/TrajectoryMod/README.md

 ## License

-This project is licensed under the CC0-1.0 License.
+This project is licensed under the GPL-3.0 license.
 See the `LICENSE` file for details.